abo3skr2019/Liars-Dice-Svelte/README.md

   - [ ] Change the Face to start from 2
 - [ ] Add bid validation so that the player can't decrease the denomination on the same dice count
 - [ ] Multiplayer Support instead of just duels
+- [ ] Change all alerts to modals for better UX
 - [x] Speedup new Round
 - [x] QR Code input for connection codes
 - [x] 3d Dice (Maybe)